ovh/data-processing-spark-submit/README.md

    --region REGION        Openstack region of the job (can be set with ENV vars OS_REGION) [default: GRA] --projectid PROJECTID
-                          Openstack ProjectID (can be set with ENV vars OS_PROJECT_ID) --version VERSION      Version of spark (can be set with ENV vars SPARK_VERSION) [default: 2.4.3] --upload UPLOAD        file path/dir to upload before running the job (can be set with ENV vars UPLOAD) --class CLASS          main-class
+                          Openstack ProjectID (can be set with ENV vars OS_PROJECT_ID) --spark-version SPARK-VERSION
+                          Version of spark (can be set with ENV vars SPARK_VERSION) [default: 2.4.3] --upload UPLOAD        file path/dir to upload before running the job (can be set with ENV vars UPLOAD) --class CLASS          main-class
    --driver-cores DRIVER-CORES